usgs/geomag-imp/README.md

     - `conda install --override-channels -c conda-forge ffmpeg`
     - `pip install spacepy` (read/write NASA CDF files; requires [NASA's common data format (CDF) library] [9] to be installed and configured)
-3. install geomag-imp using the setup.py file in the top folder of this package:
+3. clone, then install geomag-imp using the setup.py file in the top folder of this package:
+  - `git clone git@github.com:usgs/geomag-imp.git`
+  - `cd geomag-imp`
   - `python setup.py install`
+  (can also just add the geomag-imp folder to $PYTHONPATH)